 TRAVELING ARTIST RESIDENCY

-The Art We There Yet Artist Residency is a free program that goes along with the bus trip across the Americas.
-It brings the opportunity to adventurous artists to explore and to create art inspired by the diversity of the Americas.
-This is a unique artist residency open only to adventurous and flexible artists who are interested in jumping on the bus with us for 1-4 weeks during our route through North, Central, and South America.
+The Art We There Yet Artist Residency is a free program incorporated into the Art We There Yet project.
+It provides an opportunity for artists to explore and create art inspired by the diversity of the Americas.
+This is a unique artist residency open to adventurous and flexible artists who are interested in jumping on the bus with us for 1-4 weeks during our route across North, Central, and South America.

 - Must be a working artist in any medium